 In 2015, Bryan announced that Lost Spirits would begin licensing their infamous aging reactor to other craft distilleries.
 This decision led to partnerships with other spirit enthusiasts, including Théron Regnier and Wynn Sanders.
 It also led to the establishment of their Los Angeles distillery, which, from Cocktail Wonk’s description, sounds like something out of Willy Wonka, only for booze.

 Keeping the Distillery Moving with MeisterTask and Google Calendar

 Lost Spirits’ complex rum production takes up approximately 800 square feet of their L.A. distillery.
-We had the pleasure of hearing from co-founder, Théron Regnier, about how they keep everything in their intricate distillery moving, and the team updated, using MeisterTask with Zapier:
+Team member Théron Regnier shared how they keep everything in their intricate distillery moving, and the team updated, using MeisterTask with Zapier.

-With the Formatter tool, the team are able to take a completed task, extract part of its name and create a new task with similar but updated content, in one step.
+With the Formatter tool, the team is able to take a completed task, extract part of its name and create a new task with similar but updated content, in one step.
 The updated workflow is reflected in the new task and automatically added to the team calendar, keeping the team in the loop with all workflow updates.
-There’s no need to go back into MeisterTask to create a new task, or to enter Google Calendar to update the team manually.

 For more information on Lost Spirits and to find out how to organize a tour of their Los Angeles distillery, visit lostspirits.net

 For all the ways your team could be using Zaps to automate your workflows, check out the MeisterTask Zapbook.